 I've never had a massage.
 What will it be like?
 Please refer to the separate page What to Expect from Your Massage for general information and glance over the rest of the FAQs.
 You are welcome to call me with any questions you have.

 Will I have to get undressed?
 You will only remove as much clothing as feels comfortable to you.
 While many clients undress down to underwear or go naked under the sheet, some clients feel more comfortable removing only their shoes.
 Most techniques can be modified to work through clothing.
 If you prefer to stay clothed, just wear clothing similar to what you might wear to a yoga class.
 If you are open to undressing, it does allow for a more flowing style of massage and better access to certain muscles.
 Undressed is a safe option, because I leave the room while you undress and you get under the sheet before I come back into the room.
 I then fold back the sheet to work each area and then replace the sheet.
 This protects your modesty and your warmth.
 Breasts and genitals remained covered at all times.

 What areas of the body do you work on?
 During your health intake, we discuss your needs and preferences and design the session together.
-You might chose to focus your full session time on just a few areas or might decide to include the whole body.
+You might choose to focus your full session time on just a few areas or might decide to include the whole body.
 Almost all body areas are possibilities for massage.
 Genitals are never part of a therapeutic massage and remain covered at all times.
 While some therapists have specialized training in breast massage for women, I don't have this training and do not include them in your massage.
 There are valid therapeutic reasons for including the breasts and I am open to referring you elsewhere if you have issues that might benefit from breast massage (lymph drainage issues from injury or surgery are the most common reasons for breast massage).

 I'm pregnant.
 Can I still get a massage?
 Please refer to my separate page on Pregnancy Massage.

 How often should I come in for a massage?
 That depends on your goals.